 Quad County Urban League/$100,000

-This grant will fund Quad County Urban League’s Tomorrow’s Scientists, Technicians, and Managers (TSTM) program which has the objective of exploring science, technology, business and math opportunities in various business fields with minority middle and high school students.
+This grant will fund Quad County Urban League’s Tomorrow’s Scientists, Technicians, and Managers space (TSTM) program which has the objective of exploring science, technology, business and mathematics opportunities in various business fields with minority middle and high school students.

 One Hope United/$50,000